 Orlando Child Custody Lawyer

 Like any good parent, you want what’s best for your kids.
-And sometimes, that means getting a divorce.
+Sometimes that means getting a divorce.

-But sorting out the details of child custody is often easier said than done, especially when your soon-to-be ex is hostile, unsafe, or simply unwilling to compromise.
+But sorting out the details of Florida child custody is often easier said than done, especially when you add stonewalling, hostility, or even domestic violence into the equation.

-At Leap Frog Divorce, our child custody lawyers are committed to being your advocate.
-Whenever they are involved, we put children’s best interests first—just like you do.
+At Leap Frog Divorce, our Orlando child custody lawyers are committed to being your advocate.
+Whenever they are involved, we prioritize the interests of the child—just like you do.

 Whether you’re interested in a peaceful, collaborative divorce or need backup against a vindictive spouse, we’ll do whatever it takes to make sure you’re represented and protected.